 - A. The Mock Trial competition involves timed presentations.
-At the State Finals (and LA County), the clerk and unofficial timer must bring a stop watch or other timing device and a time sheet to each trial.
-The time sheet can be downloaded from CRF's website. - B. The clerks may only use the time cards from CRF's website, printed out on white paper (card stock recommend but not necessary).
+At the State Finals (and LA County), the clerk and unofficial timer must bring a stop watch (no cell phones, tablets, or other electronic devices) and a time sheet to each trial.
+The time sheet can be downloaded from CRF's website.

+- B. The clerks may only use the time cards from CRF's website, printed out on white paper (card stock recommend but not necessary).
 At the State Finals (and LA County), teams must use the laminated time cards provided by CRF, which will be distributed by the presider.
 The time cards must be returned to the presider after each trial.
+The time cards will have the following time remaining warnings:

+- 2 minute

+- 1 minute

+- 30 seconds

+- Stop

-The time cards will be printed with: - 2 minute - 1 minute - 30 seconds - Stop - C. Modifications of time intervals are not permitted. - D. Running of another team's time is not allowed.
+- C. Modifications of time intervals are not permitted.

+- D. Running of another team's time is not allowed.
 One team's unreasonable running of the opposing team's time is inappropriate.
 If the presider determines there has been an unreasonable running of time, the witness may be admonished by the presider and the presider may direct the scorers to deduct 1 point from the offending witness' score.

 - E. Each team will have 40 minutes to present its case, including the pretrial motion.
-If no pretrial motion is presented, total time is 34 minutes.
+(In LA County-The junior division's total time is 34 minutes.)
 Time limits for each section are as follows:

 - Pretrial Motion (4 minutes)

 - Rebuttal (2 minutes)

 - Opening Statement/Closing Argument (9 minutes)

 - Rebuttal (1 minute)

 - Direct/Re-direct Examination (14 minutes)

 - Cross-Examination (10 minutes)

-- F. The clock will be stopped when:
+- F. The time will be stopped when:

 - Witnesses are called to the stand

 - Attorneys make objections

 - Presider questions attorneys and witnesses

 - Presider offers their observations.

-- G. The clock will not be stopped if witnesses are asked to approach the diagram or for other physical demonstrations.
+- G. The time will not be stopped if witnesses are asked to approach the diagram or for other physical demonstrations.
 Time will not be rounded off.

 - H. Teams may divide:

 - 9 minutes for opening statement and closing arguments

 - 14 minutes for direct and re-direct examination, and

 - 10 minutes for cross-examination as desired

-(The time may be utilized however they choose, but the maximum allowable totals for each category must be observed.)
+(The time may be utilized however they choose, but the maximum allowable totals for each section must be observed.)